Terra Nova Expedition: Voyage out

 Terra Nova sailed from Cardiff on 15 June 1910.
 Scott, detained by expedition business, sailed later on a faster passenger liner and joined the ship in South Africa.
 In Melbourne he left Terra Nova to continue fund-raising while the ship proceeded to New Zealand.
 Waiting for Scott in Melbourne was a telegram from Amundsen, informing Scott that the Norwegian was "proceeding south"; the telegram was the first indication to Scott that he was in a race.
 When asked by the press for a reaction, Scott replied that his plans would not change and that he would not sacrifice the expedition's scientific goals to win the race to the Pole.
 In his diary he wrote that Amundsen had a fair chance of success, and perhaps deserved his luck if he got through.

 Scott rejoined Terra Nova in New Zealand, where additional supplies were taken aboard, including 34 dogs, 19 Siberian ponies and three motorised sledges.
-The ship, heavily overladen, finally left Port Chalmers on 29 November.
+The ship, heavily overloaded, finally left Port Chalmers on 29 November.
 During the first days of December the ship was struck by a heavy storm; at one point, with the ship taking heavy seas and the pumps having failed, the crew had to bail her out with buckets.
 The storm resulted in the loss of two ponies, a dog, 10 LT of coal and 65 impgal of petrol.
 On 10 December, Terra Nova met the southern pack ice and was halted, remaining for twenty days before breaking clear and continuing southward.
 The delay, which Scott attributed to "sheer bad luck", had consumed 6.1 LT of coal.